Multivariate, Heteroscedastic Empirical Bayes via Nonparametric Maximum Likelihood: Computation

 and $L_{ij} = \varphi_{\Sigma_i}(X_i - a_j)$ encodes an $n\times m$ kernel matrix.
 The EM algorithm \citep{dempster1977maximum} can be used to optimize directly over the mixing proportions~$\tilde{w}$.
 While this approach was advocated by~\citet{lashkari2008convex} and \citet{jiang2009general}, EM can be prohibitively slow~\citep{redner1984mixture, koenker2014convex}.
 A crucial observation made by \cite{koenker2014convex} is that~\eqref{eq-discretized-npmle} is a (finite-dimensional) convex optimization problem, enabling the use of a wide array of tools from modern convex optimization; they proposed solving the dual to~\eqref{eq-discretized-npmle} using an interior point solver, and \cite{gu2017rebayes} provided an R implementation to solve univariate problems. \cite{kim2020fast} proposed sequential quadratic programming to solve a variant of the primal problem directly, demonstrating superior scalability with the sample size~$n$.
-Our implementation uses the {\bf MOSEK} library \citep{aps2019mosek} for Python.

 To justify the grid approximation, some consideration of the discretization error is warranted.
-Our next result shows that as $\delta\downarrow 0$, the log-likelihood of the discretized NPMLE approaches that of the (unconstrained) NPMLE; moreover, the bound on the gap depends on known quantities, so it can be used to guide a suitable choice of~$\delta$.
+Our next result shows that as $\delta\downarrow 0$, the log-likelihood $\ell_n(\npmle^{\ca})$ of the discretized NPMLE approaches that of the unconstrained, exact NPMLE; moreover, the bound on the gap depends on known quantities, so it can be used to guide a suitable choice of~$\delta$.

 \begin{prop} Let $\cm\subset\R^\p$ denote any compact set such that every solution~\eqref{eq-NPMLE} is supported on~$\cm$.
 Suppose the diameter of the set~$\cm$ is at most~$D$, the minimum eigenvalue of each $\Sigma_i$ is at least $\underline{k}$, and fix $\delta \in \left(0, \sqrt{\frac{3}{4\p}}\underline{k}D^{-1}\right)$.
 Let~$\ch$ denote a cover of~$\cm$ by closed hypercubes of width~$\delta$, and let~$\ca$ denote the set of corners of hypercubes in~$\ch$.
 Every approximate NPMLE~$\npmle^{\ca}$ satisfies